 After spending a few days in the majestic city of Leh, we started planning on how to continue to Nubra Valley and the Pangong Tso lake.
 Our budget was rather limited because we got robbed on the road to Leh.
-However, our passion for adventure was stronger than our financial situation and we wanted to see the best of Kashmir.
+However, our passion for adventure was stronger than our financial situation and we wanted to see the best of Kashmir, from snowy mountains to majestic valleys.
 We had several, ideas from hitchhiking to asking an army track for a lift.
 This started turning into one of the most exciting Kashmir travel stories ever and I finally could cross off hiking in Kashmir from my bucket list.

 But, we were lucky enough to stay at the Mount Castle Hotel, because the hotel owner saved our buts again.
 After giving us the room for a 75% discount because we got robbed he also helped us find a ride to take us to Nubra Valley for only 600 INR each.
 Needless to say, that was way lower than the market price.

 Kashmir travel stories: People of Kashmir

 But it wasn’t only the hotel owner; all the people we met in the city were very kind and helpful.
 I will always remember Leh as the city with cold, winter idyllic landscapes, and warm and loving people.
 Even despite the difficult political situation, which obviously had harsh consequences on their everyday life, these people didn’t let that change their approach to tourists for the worse.